Sarileru Neekevvaru Day 3 Box Office Collection Report: Maintains Steady Business Even On Monday

 Read further to find out the third day box office collection of Sarileru Neekevvaru -

-On day three, the film minted somewhere between Rs 5 crore and Rs 7 crore in Andhra Pradesh and Telangana region.
+On day three, the film minted Rs.
+7.46 crore in Andhra Pradesh and Telangana region.
 This is a steady continuation of business despite it being the beginning of the weekdays.
+Here the area wise breakup

 Sarileru Neekevvaru has grossed over a total of Rs 48 crore in its domestic collection across three days, in the Andhra Pradesh and Telangana region.
 Globally, the film has minted over Rs 65 crore.
 This is rock solid business considering that the film has received stiff competition from Ala Vaikuntapuramloo.